mattvinks/spark-labs/README.md

 -----------------
 Markdown files are plain text files and can be viewed in any text editor.

-For best viewing experience we recommend the following setup:
+For best viewing experience we recommend the following setup (use either Chrome or Firefox)

+### Chrome

 * Get Chrome browser from : https://www.google.com/chrome/browser/desktop/

 * Install **Markdown Preview Plus Plugin** for Chrome.